fireactjs/core/README.md

 ## Modify App.js

 Replace the code in your `src/App.js` with the code below.
+You can copy the code from [https://github.com/fireactjs/core-demo/blob/main/src/App.js](https://github.com/fireactjs/core-demo/blob/main/src/App.js)

 ```jsx
 import './App.css';